-FSNC has engaged with BDO Advokater AS ("BDO") pursuant to which BDO provides operational assistance to FSNC to ensure compliance with its third party risk management procedures and more generally applicable legal and regulatory requirements related to third party risk management.
-Third party screening is conducted ahead of FSNC entering into new business relationships as well as on an ongoing basis to detect any changes to any third party's compliance status.
-FSNC's third party risk management procedures are taking a holistic approach, also covering i.a. anti-money laundering, sanctions screening and assessment of corruption risk.
+FSNC has engaged with BDO Advokater AS ("BDO") pursuant to which BDO provides operational assistance to FSNC to ensure compliance with its third-party risk management procedures and more generally applicable legal and regulatory requirements related to third-party risk management.
+Third-party screening is conducted in relation to new business relationships as well as on an ongoing basis to detect any changes to any third party's compliance status.
+FSNC's third-party risk management procedures take a holistic approach, also covering i.a. anti-money laundering, sanctions screening and assessment of corruption risk.

-A core element of the procedures is compliance with the Norwegian Transparency Act and more specifically to identify products and services that originate in industries that are associated with high risk, such as defined by the Norwegian Government Agency for Financial Management ("DFØ"), screening and monitoring of actual or potential adverse human rights impact and screening and monitoring of third parties' approach to working conditions.
+A core element of the procedures is compliance with the Norwegian Transparency Act and more specifically to identify products and services that originate in industries that are associated with high risk, as defined by the Norwegian Government Agency for Financial Management (Nw: Direktoratet for forvaltning og økonomistyring) ("DFØ"), screening and monitoring of actual or potential adverse human rights impact and screening and monitoring of third parties' approach to working conditions.

-DFØ defines products as high risk "(...) when there are systematic documented high risk of human rights abuse occurring in the supply chain, meaning the value chain from raw material extraction to component production until finishing assembling."
+DFØ has defined products as high risk "(...) when there are systematic documented high risk of human rights abuse occurring in the supply chain, meaning the value chain from raw material extraction to component production until finishing assembling."
 To make the list relevant in the daily practice of public procurers, specific product categories have been selected based on Norwegian public procurement activities.
 The DFØ high risk list is a guidance tool, and not exhaustive.
 Products not on the list could therefore also be high risk purchase.

-The industries generally defined as high-risk in Norway include the construction industry, the maritime construction industry, cleaning workers, fish processing enterprises, electricians, freight transport by road, passenger transport by road, hotel, restaurants and catering.
+The industries generally defined as high-risk in Norway include inter alia the construction industry, the maritime construction industry, cleaning workers, fish processing enterprises, electricians, freight transport by road, passenger transport by road, hotel, as well as restaurants and catering.
+Among high-risk products are electronics and IT-equipment, office supplies, furniture, medical supplies and food and beverages.

-In order to assess FSNC's operations in this context, BDO provides its "Risk Compass" to FSNC, a digital tool that provides insight to industries and countries to which FSNC has exposure.
+To assess FSNC's operations in this context, BDO provides its "Risk Compass" to FSNC, a digital tool that provides insight into industries and countries to which FSNC has exposure.
 The tool relies on data from various sources, including supplier data from FSNC and customs declarations to provide an overview of the countries which one is buying and selling services and good from and to, which is considered a crucial element of establishing the necessary overview of suppliers and business partner.

 For some categories of product/services and/or industries, the risk depends on the country risk for human rights and decent working conditions.
-The Risk Compass assess country risk, by applying Basel AML Index, and Transparency International's Corruption Perception Index.
+The Risk Compass assesses country risk, by applying Basel AML Index, and Transparency International's Corruption Perception Index.
 FSNC has established acceptance thresholds to these indexes.